Google Adsense Privacy Policy

 Amazon logo

-Martin J Powell is a participant in the Amazon Europe S.à r.l.
-Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk, Amazon.de and Amazon.fr
+Martin J Powell is a participant in the Amazon.com, Amazon.ca, Amazon.co.jp and Amazon Europe S.à r.l.
+Associates Programmes.
+These are affiliate advertising programmes designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.ca, Amazon.co.jp, Amazon.co.uk, Amazon.de and Amazon.fr.
+As an Amazon Associate, Martin J Powell earns from qualifying purchases.

 ^ Back to Top of Page

-Uranus finder chart for the period from January 2012 to January 2013 (Copyright Martin J Powell, 2012)
+Uranus finder chart for 2024.
+Click for full-size image (Copyright Martin J Powell, 2020)

-Click here to see a 'clean' star map of the area (i.e. without planet path); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here.
+Click here to see a star map of the area without planet path; observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here.

 ^ Back to Top of Page